IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 ### The Merrow

 Something else breaks bad, conflict with/pulls in merrow
-- Fight aboard punts on the rivers, merrow and river beasts try to pull them in
+- Fight aboard punts on the rivers, merrow try to pull them in
+- Shallowpriest: nerf to 60hp, 1 lvl3 slot
+	- Starts w concentration on hold person on Cinnabar - starts drowning at start of battle
+	- First round cast mirror image
+- Merrow: new yorker accents. try to pull the PCs into the water
-- Basta manning the boat?
+- Basta manning the boat, make DC15 str/dex checks each round to direct boat / not get pulled downriver (to crocodiles?)
-- Probably have some land based antagonists too
-- Feldspar told some merrow to capture Cinnabar, that he is the one selling info to the merchers - Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
-    - Merrow know Cinnabar works for Vasilev, assumes V has betrayed them
 - [Underwater Combat](https://www.reddit.com/r/rpg/comments/38d5st/drowning_checks_in_5e/)
     - Disadv + resistance for non piercing melee.
 Ranged weapons do not work except crossbow.
     - Swim check each round to not get swept 5ft downriver + sink 5ft
     - If fighting, survive CON score / 2 rounds before drop to 0hp
     - Verbal spellcasting takes 2 * spell lvl + 1 rounds of breath

+Post Battle
+- Go to a grotto the mermaids use - actually a disused sewage tunnel leading into the river
+- Feldspar told some merrow to capture Cinnabar, that he is the one selling info to a rival mercher Greentides
+	- obviously doesn't check out - the misurium shipment was trapped, so Giltstern also knew abt the Bridgers' plans. this means Feldspar is likely involved in the spying himself, was trying to misdirect the Bridgers
+- Cinnabar is not a real Bridgetowner because he has a real business in the city, has been promised work contracts w merchers to dredge + re-engineer the river for commerce
+    - Merrow know Cinnabar works for Vasilev, assumes V has betrayed them

 ### Finding Feldspar

+Encounter that: ties in the Fray, also includes Konrad + clockwork

 Fray-front moves in
-- TODO: they need something from/near the docks
+- Feldspar is leaving on one of the giltstern trading galleons - need to get to him before it leaves
+	- time limited encounters  - do a clock, lose time with each failure?
+	- if they don't find him, Luca or Clockwork have info
+	-
 - Magic nets get winched up from the statues, seawalls go up - hard to get places
 - Encounters past the walls: magic gets unreliable, a weak wraith
 	- TODO: what else??
 - Ships hurry up to ship out or pull in after the announcement - dockworkers being pushed to load up a galleon and get it out ahead of the Fray coming in
-	- maybe Feldspar is leaving on this ship?
+	-

 Another encounter w Konrad Luca - need to rehab his image
 - potentially visit his factory - give them a hook?
 - Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
-	- TODO: need legit consequences
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
 	- Would have taken on bluemoon as assistant, but they're about to lose their budget
-	-
+	- Telling lab tech Saranna (female dark skinned elf) they might soon be pressed for money, he might have to let her go - has two months of savings that he can send her off with
 - Warn them that Giltstern has repurposed the automata they bought from him into combat automata
 	- entirely against his original wishes - they're using science to inflict violence